3 Text Generation

 llm_vec_summarize(text_abs, max_words = "20") -> text_abs_summ

-[3] "new diagnostic tests undergo evaluation comparing to gold standard tests with accuracy measures like sensitivity and specificity."
+[3] "new diagnostic tests are evaluated in comparison with gold standard tests and quantified by accuracy measures like sensitivity and specificity."

 3.7 Extracting Information